SCANR_CONVlistLib.SCANR_CONV : conv -> conv

 which is used in the next iteration.

-SCANR_CONV conv tm
+SCANR_CONV conv tm fails if tm is not of

 the form described above, or failure occurs when evaluating

-conv “f e(i-1) xi”
+conv “f e(i-1) xi”.

 To sum the elements of a list and save the result at each step, one

-can use SCANR_CONV
+can use SCANR_CONV with ADD_CONV from the

-library num_lib
+library num_lib.

 - load_library_in_place num_lib;